David Lee Zweifler

 About

-David Lee Zweifler spent decades writing non-fiction in jobs that took him around the world, including long stints in Jakarta, Hong Kong, and New York City.
-David worked for companies like Bear Stearns, Bloomberg, Burson-Marsteller, and Finastra.During the day, David creates memoirs, thought leadership, and other ghostwriting projects for senior executives in analytics, artificial intelligence, financial technology, private equity, and semiconductor manufacturing.By night, he writes fiction, currying favor with the robot overlords.
-He has upcoming work in Analog and Nature Futures.
-His many published works can be viewed here.David resides with his family, two cats, and the world's finest puppy in New York’s Hudson River Valley.Learn more about David in this interview
+David Lee Zweifler (he/him) spent decades writing non-fiction in jobs that took him around the world, including long stints in Jakarta, Hong Kong, and New York City.
+David worked for companies like Bear Stearns, Bloomberg, Burson-Marsteller, and Finastra.During the day, David creates memoirs, thought leadership, and other ghostwriting projects for senior executives in analytics, artificial intelligence, financial technology, private equity, and semiconductor manufacturing.By night, David writes speculative fiction, currying favor with the robot overlords and old gods.
+David has recent work in The Saturday Evening Post, Analog, and Nature Futures, and he is currently querying his first novel.David resides with his family, two cats, and the world's finest (not the smartest, to be sure) dog in New York’s Hudson River Valley.Learn more about David in his interview in Analog Science Fiction and Fact.